KingsOnline/adapt-contents/README.md

 Contents was created as our team wasn't happy with the functionality of the page-level-progress extension.
 We did some internal testing and many learners couldn't identify that the page-level-progress icon was clickable as it element that is not seen outside of Adapt.
 Additionally, we had some clients who were requesting that there was a clearer navigation of the page, so learners could understand how far through the whole course they were.

-We weren't happy with the drawer which holds the Page Level Progress.
-We didn't like that it obscures the page with a shadow and prevents any interaction whilst it's open.
-We wanted to improve on the navigation from Adapt as well as the navigation found in other e-Learning Authoring Tools that we had experimented with.

 ## Installation

 *   With the [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run the following from the command line: